adamavenir/kerblam/README.md

 __Disclaimer:__ Kerblam is highly irreverent, ridiculous, historically inaccurate, and built on pop stereotypes.
 If you take all things literally, are uncomfortable playing war games like *RISK*, or would never be caught playing *Cards Against Humanity*, you will dislike this game very much.
 The authors of the game hate war, nuclear weapons, and nationalism.

 __Note:__ Please [file issues](https://github.com/adambrault/kerblam/issues/new) if anything seems unclear or if you think there is an aspect of gameplay that could be improved or simplified.
-My goal is to play test this a bit more, collaborate with @amydearest on the final card set, and publish this game with her beautiful artwork.
+My goal is to play test this a bit more, collaborate with @amylynntaylor on the final card set, and publish this game with her beautiful artwork.
 Mostly because what the heck.
 Why not?

 ------------------------------------------------------------------------